shopware/docs/guides/plugins/plugins/checkout/document/add-custom-document-type.md

 {% endcode %}

-So first we're creating the new document type with the `technical_name` "example".
-Make sure to save the ID here, since you're going to need it for the following translations.
+So first, we are creating the new document type with the `technical_name` as "example".
+Make sure to save the ID here since you are going to need it for the following translations:

 Afterwards we're inserting the translations, one for German, one for English.
 For this we're using the `Shopware\Core\Migration\Traits\ImportTranslationsTrait`, which adds the helper method `importTranslation`.
 There you have to supply the translation table and an instance of `Shopware\Core\Migration\Traits\Translations`.
 The latter accepts two constructor parameters: